Completed Commerce & Community Operations Longer writeup

 1. Forecast demand using launch calendars, sales events, announcement schedules, seasonal patterns, and prior ticket volume data

-2. Validate the model against real operational outcomes so hiring assumptions could be adjusted with actual results
+2. Validate the forecast against real support results so hiring assumptions could be adjusted with actual data

 3. Align training readiness with short-form 2-3 week onboarding plans timed around recurring demand windows